neishm/fstd2nc/README.md

 ---------------------

 For reading large numbers of input files (>100), this utility can leverage [pandas](https://github.com/pandas-dev/pandas) to quickly process the FSTD record headers.

-The [progress](https://github.com/verigak/progress) module is required in order to use the `--progress` option.

 The `.to_xarray()` Python method requires the [xarray](https://github.com/pydata/xarray) and [dask](https://github.com/dask/dask) packages.